Shotzoom/react-intl-format/README.md

 export default injectIntl(LoginForm);
 ```

 This example shows basic usage of `react-intl-format`.
-Notice how we no longer need to wrap the component with `injectIntl` to access the `intlShape` value, its provided as a paramter in the render callback of `Format`.
+Notice how we no longer need to wrap the component with `injectIntl` to access the `intlShape` value, its provided as a paramter in the render callback of `<Format />`.
 ```jsx
 import { Format } from 'react-intl-format';